 For instance, someone who has spent years working as a Human Resources Manager has a host of transferrable skills for government consultation work: facilitation skills, conflict resolution skills, hiring policies experience, etc. It is easy to pigeonhole the work you have done but now is the time to consider the ways your specialties make you valuable wherever you go.

 During your research you should have found education and training requirements for your new career, and now is the time to navigate through them.
 If your current career is able to offer any of the needed preparation you should take advantage of it.

 Not only will it aid you in your new career, but it will enhance the work that you are already doing.
 If that is not an option, then you will need to spread out and seek those services elsewhere.
 Do not overburden yourself during this process.
 Remember that becoming a specialist in your field took time and be ready to put the same amount of effort into this phase while maintaining your current job.

-9. Job searchYou should begin to search for jobs and attend interviews when you are three to six months away from completing the needed training or education, for your new career.
-There are multiple reasons for this:
+You should start applying for jobs when you are about three to six months away from completing the training or education that is required for your new career.
+There are numerous reasons to do so:

 - This will expand your network of professional support in your new field.

 While you are job-searching, you may come across opportunities to volunteer or work part-time.
 Do your best to make the time to commit to at least one new opening in your field, regardless of pay, because the experience and networking is priceless.

 A combination of on-the-job experience, specialized training, and transferable skills will take you far during your quest for a new career.
 As you transition from your old career to your new one, these steps should help you along the way.
 Preparing yourself for the change is the biggest hurdle, so make sure that you plan well and stick close to your goals to ensure your success.